JetEngine Dashboard Settings Overview

 Trim string callback

-Display the pieces of texts from meta fields, options, etc., trimmed by the chosen string length value (by default, this can be done for post excerpt only, not for meta fields).
+The add-on is intended to output the string trimmed by the desired number of characters and display the pieces of text from meta fields, options, etc., cut by the chosen string length value (by default, this can be done for post excerpt only, not for meta fields).
+The functionality is implemented via a callback to the Dynamic Field widget or block.

 Post expiration period